Learning Through Games

 Catch the Fish!

-Have a group of children sit in a circle with one child in the middle.
+For this outdoor ball game, have a group of children sit in a circle with one child in the middle.
 Give the children in the circle a ball and challenge them to catch the “fish,” or the child in the center.
 To catch him, they need to roll the ball lightly and hit him, while he tries to avoid the ball.
 The child who finally catches the fish becomes the new fish, and the game starts anew.

 Outdoor Ball Games are Fun!

-Don't be surprised if it is difficult to get your little one inside for meals and bed time.
+Don’t be surprised if it is difficult to get your little one inside for meals and bed time.
 These preschool outdoor ball games are so much fun, he or she will not want to stop playing all summer long!
+Image by hansdakfamilyministry from Pixabay

 Out of ideas for summer activites for preschoolers?
 Try some of these water games, ball games, and other preschool outdoor games that your kids will love.